liebke/mechanician/README.md

 The [```examples```](https://github.com/liebke/mechanician/tree/main/examples) directory contains examples of **Tool Augmented Generative AI** projects.

-* [examples/tmdb](https://github.com/liebke/mechanician/tree/0f5b4a9d344f384499d2ed9aa01b0115f60c2acb/examples/tmdb) is an example of a **Movie Database Assistant** that uses the *OpenAI Chat API* to answer questions about movies and their casts and crews.
+* [examples/tmdb](https://github.com/liebke/mechanician/tree/0f5b4a9d344f384499d2ed9aa01b0115f60c2acb/examples/tmdb) is an example of a **The Movie Database (TMDb) Assistant** that uses the *OpenAI Chat API* to answer questions about movies and their casts and crews.

-* [examples/arango_movie_db](https://github.com/liebke/mechanician/blob/0f5b4a9d344f384499d2ed9aa01b0115f60c2acb/examples/arango_movie_db) is an example of a **Movie Database Assistant** that uses the [ArangoDB](https://arangodb.com) to record information on movies, their casts, and reviews.
+* [examples/arango_movie_db](https://github.com/liebke/mechanician/blob/0f5b4a9d344f384499d2ed9aa01b0115f60c2acb/examples/arango_movie_db) is an example of a **Movie Document Database Assistant** that uses the [ArangoDB](https://arangodb.com) to record information on movies, their casts, and reviews.

+## The Core Classes and Concepts

+The next few sections will cover the core classes and concepts used to build and run **Tool Augmented Generative AI** (TAG AI) applications.

+* TAGAI Class
+* AITools Abstract Class
+* Instruction Sets
+* AIConnector Classes
+* Mechanician Shell

 ### TAGAI Class

-The TAGAI class is used to create instance of a **Tool Augmented Generative AI** (TAG AI).
+The TAGAI class is used to create instance of a **Tool Augmented Generative AI**.

 ```python
 from mechanician import TAGAI